Key Takeaways:

 Alcohol and IBS are not always directly related.
 It is not clear whether alcohol can induce IBS in someone not previously diagnosed.
 People who opt to avoid alcohol find their symptoms will improve over time.

-The connection between alcohol and IBS can go both ways: alcoholism can increase stress levels, potentially triggering IBS symptoms.
+The connection between IBS and alcohol can go both ways: alcoholism can increase stress levels, potentially triggering IBS symptoms.
 The role of stress is significant when dealing with IBS.
 Additionally, excessive drinking often leads to poor eating habits, which can lead to more frequent and intense IBS symptoms.

 - Aggravate Existing IBS – alcohol consumption can worsen symptoms of pain or discomfort in the digestive tract.